Are you a published author looking to expand your reach? Find out how Living With Retirement can help you. <Find Out More Here>

 On the afternoon of the first full moon in June, Max Jr. drove to the cemetery where his parents were buried.
 He set up a small table, laid out a clean white tablecloth and set out a candle, two wine glasses and a bottle of wine.
 On the corner of the table he set out a CD player.
 At dusk he lit the candle and poured a small amount of wine into each glass.
 As the full moon began to rise above the nearby hills, he started the CD.
 It played Fly Me to the Moon by Kaye Ballard.
 He walked back to his car to watch from a distance.

 When he went to put away the table he realized the two glasses were empty.
 The traditional moon dance his parents had started so many years ago had not come to an end.
-For Max Jr., a new one had just begun.
+With the help of Max Jr., the tradition would live on.

 © Copyright 2023 by Scott A. Gese All Rights Reserved.